Grandma 101: Human Connection Transcends Social Media - The Art of Hand-Written Notes in the Digital Age

-As an attorney, this practice continued.
-Cards and tokens of remembrance were sent in celebration of bar passages, trial victories and partnerships, to lift up mentees struggling with the profession, and to remind others that they brighten this world by the positive change they effect every day.
+As a professional, this practice continued.
+Cards and tokens of remembrance were sent in celebration of career milestones, to lift up mentees struggling with challenges, and to remind others that they brighten this world by the positive change they effect every day.
 They were sent out of genuine concern and love for others.
-An unintended consequence is that they made my practice of law successful.
+An unintended consequence is that they made my career successful.
 The following is why.

 Social media and electronic communications are powerful tools for broadening communications and superficially learning about others, an alternative news source.
 They are not effective ways to deepen worthwhile relationships.
 Those require genuine human connection.
 In-person meals, phone calls, hand-written notes and other actions that allow meaningful one-on-one interaction are the gateway to the soul, what is required to truly bond with another.